-Degree Titles: Doctor of Acupuncture (DAc) and Doctor of Acupuncture and Chinese Medicine (DACM)
+Degree Titles: Doctor of Acupuncture (DAc) and Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM)

-If you're interested in acupuncture training in Chicago, the doctorate represents an evolution of the entry-level master’s degree to include advanced study in evidence-informed practice, biomedical diagnosis, preventative medicine, public health, collaborative case management, current healthcare systems, and practice-based learning.
-View the schedule here.
-Foundational courses continue to present the fascinating world of traditional Chinese medicine (TCM):
+If you’re interested in acupuncture training in Chicago, the doctorate represents an evolution of the entry-level master’s degree to include advanced study in evidence-informed practice, biomedical diagnosis, preventative medicine, public health, collaborative case management, current healthcare systems, and practice-based learning.
+Foundational courses continue to present the fascinating world of Chinese medicine:

 Advanced courses foster critical thinking and professional judgment.
 Students consider existing research, clinical experience, and diagnostic studies in defining clinical objectives and managing cases.
 They become familiar with US healthcare delivery systems, to help patients navigate community resources and treatment options, and acquire the knowledge and skill to work as part of the medical team in a wide variety of settings.
 As self-directed, life-long learners and practitioners, doctors must honestly reflect on their experience and objectively judge their performance.
 This reflection is what Pacific College calls practice-based learning.
 It leads to personal growth, as well as professional development, and it is a hallmark of a Pacific College doctor.

-Graduates of the Doctor of Acupuncture and Chinese Medicine (DACM) and the Doctor of Acupuncture (DAc) will be able to:
+Graduates of the Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM) and the Doctor of Acupuncture (DAc) will be able to:

-- Evaluate patients exhibiting complaints commonly seen and treated by oriental medicine, and in a manner that indicates cognizance of all relevant Chinese medical diagnostic paradigms;
+- Evaluate patients exhibiting complaints commonly seen and treated by Chinese medicine, and in a manner that indicates cognizance of all relevant Chinese medical diagnostic paradigms

 - Formulate acupuncture, Chinese herbal and supplemental treatment plans, while providing a logical rationale for such plans.
-(DACM only);
+(DAcCHM only)

-- Demonstrate knowledge of clinical sciences from a traditional Chinese and bio-medical perspective;
+- Demonstrate knowledge of clinical sciences from both Chinese and bio-medical perspectives

-For a limited time, PCOM will still be accepting students into the master’s degrees.
-However, students with sufficient prerequisites will enter the DACM/DAc.
+- For a limited time, PCHS will still be accepting students into the master’s degrees.
+However, students with sufficient prerequisites will enter the DAcCHM/DAc.
 Please contact an admissions representative to learn what options are best for you.

 Value and Benefits of Degree and Courses

-What is the value of a DACM/DAc as a credential?
+What is the value of a DAcCHM/DAc as a credential?

 An entry-level doctorate demonstrates the highest level of licensure-qualifying training in the profession.
 In addition to the broad study of Chinese medical theory and therapy, the curriculum addresses the need of acupuncturists to possess knowledge and skills in evidence-informed practice, biomedical diagnosis, preventative medicine, public health, collaborative case management, current health care systems, and practice-based learning.
 These are important in today’s team-based medical model.